What to do if you think your lawyer has stolen money

 Every lawyer in BC carries trust protection coverage insurance.
 If a claim is made against a lawyer relating to the theft of money or other property, this insurance is available to reimburse the claimant, on the lawyer's behalf, for the amount of the loss.

-Trust protection coverage is provided through Part B of the BC Lawyers' Compulsory Professional Insurance Policy and claims for reimbursement are managed by the Lawyers Insurance Fund, which also manages negligence claims reported by lawyers under the policy.
+Trust protection coverage is provided through Part B of the BC Lawyers' Compulsory Professional Liability Insurance Policy and claims for reimbursement are managed by the Lawyers Insurance Fund, which also manages negligence claims reported by lawyers under the policy.